Logo Voyage

 See

 Most of Paldiski dates to Soviet times or later; don't expect a picturesque old town like for instance in Haapsalu.
 Poorly maintained two- and five-floor apartment buildings, and newer buildings in between make up the bulk of the town.
-Virtually all of the military buildings, including the large submarine training center, have been demolished also.
+Virtually all of the military buildings, including the large submarine training centre, have been demolished also.
 They have given place to the port, or just been turned into something between meadows and lawns.

 In town